 - 9.14.1 A key consideration for Local Plans is capacity at wastewater treatment works (WwTW), which in the Croydon context means considering capacity at Beddington WwTW (in LB Sutton), Crossness WwTW (in LB Bexley) and within Dartford Borough.
-It is understood that no major concerns were raised by Thames Water through the 2019 Issues and Options consultation, but there will be a need for further scrutiny through consultation.
-Wastewater treatment work capacity is high on the agenda nationally at the current time, hence there is a need to avoid risks of capacity breaches as far as possible.
+It is understood that no major concerns were raised by Thames Water through the 2019 Issues and Options consultation, but there will be a need for further scrutiny.
+WwTW capacity is high on the agenda nationally at the current time, hence there is a need to avoid risks of capacity breaches as far as possible.
 This can mean directing growth to locations served by WwTW with existing capacity, as opposed to relying on capacity upgrades, which can be subject to delays. - 9.14.2 A further consideration is Sustainable Drainage Systems (SUDS) measures, which are important from both a flood risk and water quality perspective.
-New proposed supporting text within the Broad Green and Selhurst section of the Partial Review notably explains:

-"Development will be required to incorporate [SUDS] measures.
-Developers will need to liaise with the Council Local Lead Flooding Authority team and the Environmental Agency, to investigate the suitability of SUDS to manage surface water runoff and flooding issues (where necessary), as well as whether other measures may need to be implemented due to the geological characteristic, to reduce the risk of groundwater flood risk.
-The Council will continue to work with Thames Water (the sewerage undertaken) and other stakeholders, to ensure sewerage water flooding events are reduced, to protect and enhance the ecological status of Norbury Brook, in line with the Water Framework directive."
+New proposed supporting text within the Broad Green and Selhurst section of the Partial Review notably explains: "Developers will need to liaise with the Council Local Lead Flooding Authority team and the Environmental Agency, to investigate the suitability of SUDS... due to the geological characteristic, to reduce the risk of groundwater flood risk.
+The Council will continue to work with Thames Water... and other stakeholders, to... enhance the ecological status of Norbury Brook, in line with the Water Framework directive."